MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-sender-inisghts.md

 - For our recommended settings for anti-spam policies, see [EOP anti-spam policy settings](recommended-settings-for-eop-and-office365.md#eop-anti-spam-policy-settings).

 > [!TIP]
 > Settings in the default or custom anti-spam policies are ignored if a recipient is also included in the [Standard or Strict preset security policies](preset-security-policies.md).
 For more information, see [Order and precedence of email protection](how-policies-and-protections-are-combined.md).

-## View Bulk sender insights

-To go directly to the **Bulk sender insights** page, use <https://security.microsoft.com/senderinsights>.
-Otherwise, do the following steps:
+>
+> The **Bulk threshold** value in an anti-spam policy determines the BCL threshold that's used to identify a message as bulk.
+For example, the **Bulk threshold** value 7 means that messages with the BCL value 7, 8, or 9 are identified as bulk.
+What happens to bulk messages is determined by the **Bulk compliant level (BCL) met or exceeded** action in the anti-spam policy (for example, **Move message to Junk Email folder**, **Quarantine**, or **Delete message**).
+For simplicity, identifying a message as bulk and taking action on it is called **blocked** in the bulk senders insight.

+## Open the bulk senders insight in the Microsoft Defender portal

 1. In the Microsoft Defender portal at <https://security.microsoft.com>, go to **Email & Collaboration** \> **Policies & Rules** \> **Threat policies** \> **Anti-spam** in the **Policies** section.
 Or, to go directly to the **Anti-spam policies** page, use <https://security.microsoft.com/antispam>.